Expert Witness Services

 After seeing the report during mediation, Defense counsel capitulated.
 They admitted negligence and significantly raised their offer, whereby the case settled favorably prior to trial.

-Although CPT is located in Georgia, Mark Spivak is available to participate in out-of-state cases, such as this case in North Carolina or the following case in Florida.
+Although CPT is located in Georgia, Mark Spivak is available to participate in out-of-state cases, such as this case in North Carolina and the following cases in Florida, Montana, and Pennsylvania.